Hopac/Hopac/Docs/Actors.md

 types.
 Within a thread of execution one can then perform **give** and **take** operations on channels.
 Both **give** and **take** operations are synchronous and block the executing job until the other party of the communication is present and the operation can be completed.

-Note that the above signature snippet is not a precise subset of Hopac and that Hopac provides a much more comprehensive model as described in the
-[Hopac Library Reference](http://htmlpreview.github.io/?https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Hopac.html)
+Please note that the above signature snippet is not a precise subset of Hopac and that Hopac provides a much more comprehensive model as described in the [Hopac Library Reference](http://htmlpreview.github.io/?https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Hopac.html) manual.
-manual.